simplisticated/Vootstrap/README.md

 While `Vootstrap` is a carefully thought-out combination of `Vue` and `Bootstrap` frameworks, it gives you an incredible simplicity and makes your frontend programming experience much more enjoyable 🎉

 It works well for both websites and hybrid mobile apps.
-You can use popular components from `Bootstrap` filled with the power of reactive programming given by `Vue.js`.
+You can use popular components from `Bootstrap` filled with the power of reactive programming given by `Vue`.

 The main advantage of `Vootstrap` is the syntax.
 The entire library is built with keeping in mind the idea of unbelievable flexibility.
 It's easy enough for beginners and helpful for experienced developers.